libretime/libretime/docs/manual/exporting-the-schedule/index.md

 Website widgets
 ---------------

-Example HTML, Javascript and CSS code for your public website are provided in the *widgets* folder of the Airtime installation tarball, or on GitHub: <https://github.com/sourcefabric/Airtime/tree/master/widgets>
+Example HTML, Javascript and CSS code for your public website are provided in the *widgets* folder of the Libretime installation tarball, or on GitHub: <https://github.com/sourcefabric/Libretime/tree/master/widgets>

-If you have performed an automated installation on Debian or Ubuntu, the widgets can be found in the */usr/share/doc/airtime/examples/* directory.
+If you have performed an automated installation on Debian or Ubuntu, the widgets can be found in the */usr/share/doc/libretime/examples/* directory.

 For the widgets to work on a typical web server, links to the Javascript and CSS code have to be included in the HTML page &lt;head&gt; element, like the following example:

     <head>
      <meta http-equiv="Content-Type" content="text/html; charset=utf-8" />
-      <title>Airtime widgets</title>
+      <title>Libretime widgets</title>
        <script src="js/jquery-1.6.1.min.js" type="text/javascript">
         </script>
        <script src="js/jquery-ui-1.8.10.custom.min.js" type="text/javascript">